Heights on square of modular curves: Arithmetic Chow group of modular curves

-(where here~$\Phi_\omega (P)$ is a vertical divisor supported at bad fibers such that
+where here~$\Phi_\omega (P)$ is a vertical divisor supported at bad fibers such that

-for any irreducible component $C$ of any bad fiber of ${\cal X}_0 (p)_{/{\cal O}_K}$).
+for any irreducible component $C$ of any bad fiber of ${\cal X}_0 (p)_{/{\cal O}_K}$.
 Hence

-We specialize to the case when~$P=P_*^*$ (where the upper star belongs to~$\{1,2\}$ and the lower star is 4 (respectively, 3)) is one of the Heegner points occurring in~$H_4$ (respectively,~$H_3$).
+We specialize to the case when~$P=P_*^*$ (where the upper star is $1$ or $2$ and the lower star is $4$ or $3$) is one of the Heegner points occurring in~$H_4$ or~$H_3$, respectively.
 We replace for now the base field $K$ by $F :=\Q (P_*^* ) =\Q (\sqrt{-1})$ (respectively,~$\Q(\sqrt{-3})$).
 The right-hand of~(\ref{Szpiro}), if non-zero, is then